-Title of Fach Class
+Title of Each Class

-Class T Common Stock, \$0.01 p Class S Common Stock, \$0.01 p Class D Common Stock, \$0.01 p Class I Common Stock, \$0.01 p oar value per share oar value per share oar value per share Indicate by check mark if the he registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the he registrant is not required to file reports pursuant to Se ction 13 or Section 15(d) of the Act.
-Yes □ No ⊠ onths (or for such shorter period that the Registrant was be filed by Section 13 or 15(d) of the Securities Exchange A required to file such reports), and (2) has been subject to Regulation S-T (§232.405 of Yes ⊠ No □ Indicate by check mark who over financial reporting un issued its audit report. □ of this chapter) during the preceding 12 months (or for sue ther the registrant has filed a report on and attestation to der Section 404(b) of the Sarbanes-Oxley Act (15 U.S.) nteractive Data File required to be submitted pursuant to R ich shorter period that the registrant was required to submit its management's assessment of the effectiveness of its inter C. 7262(b)) by the registered public accounting firm that perated filer, a non-accelerated filer, smaller reporting compared to the submitted filer. such files) rnal contro prepared o 7.
-See the definitions of "large accelerated filer," "acc elerated filer," "smaller reporting company," and "emergi Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company pany, indicate by check mark if the registrant has elected ting standards provided pursuant to Section 13(a) of the I not to use the extended transition period for complying will Exchange Act. \square th any nev C 1 pursuant to Section 12(b) of the Act, indicate by check most an error to previously issued financial statements. \Box ark whether the financial statements of the registrant include ed in the • ether any of those error corrections are restatements that strant's executive officers during the relevant recovery p required a recovery analysis of incentive-based compensational pursuant to $$240.10D-1(b)$. \square on Indicate by check mark wh ether the registrant is a shell company (as defined in Rul e 12b-2 of the Act).
-Yes □ No 🗵 The economics modern 1 tuant.
-No astablished membrat arrists for the recistment's some a. ata -1-
+Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share

+Class D Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share Indicate by check mark if f the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if f the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☒ during the preceding 12 whether the Registrant (1) has filed all reports required to be filed by Section 1 months (or for such shorter period that the Registrant was required to file such 90 days.
+Yes \boxtimes No \square Regulation S-T (§232.40: Yes ⊠ No □ Indicate by check mark w whether the registrant has submitted electronically every Interactive Data File 5 of this chapter) during the preceding 12 months (or for such shorter period the whether the registrant has filed a report on and attestation to its management's as under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the sarbanes-Oxley Act (15 U.S.C.
+7262(b)) nat the registrant was required to submit suc ssessment of the effectiveness of its internal ch files).
+2 whether the registrant is a large accelerated filer, an accelerated filer, a non-any.
+See the definitions of "large accelerated filer," "accelerated filer," "sm of the Exchange Act. , 1 0 1 - Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). \square

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \Box No \boxtimes

 The aggregate market value of the common stock held by non-affiliates of the registrant: No established market exists for the registrant's common stock.
-As of March 10, 2023, the issuer had the following shares outstanding: 5,714,907 shares of Class T common stock, 220,694,433 shares of Class S common stock, 29,963,506 shares of Class D common stock and 232,379,686 shares of Class I common stock.
+As of March 15, 2024, the issuer had the following shares outstanding: 5,181,829 shares of Class T common stock, 187,328,260 shares of Class S common stock, 26,474,013 shares of Class D common stock and 195,575,732 shares of Class I common stock.